nv-legate/legate/docs/legate/source/changes/dev.rst

 .. rubric:: General

-- Add an environment variable ``LEGATE_MAX_EXCEPTION_SIZE`` that determines the maximum number of bytes for an exception that can be raised by a task
+- Add an environment variable ``LEGATE_MAX_EXCEPTION_SIZE`` that determines the maximum number of bytes for an exception that can be raised by a task.
+- Improve specification of logging levels.
+These may now be specified in a more human-readable manner.
+Instead of ``--logging some_logger=2``, the user may now pass ``--logging some_logger=info``.
+To see supported values for this feature, see the ``--help`` output of the legate driver, or by running with ``LEGATE_CONFIG=--help``.
+To ease adoption, the old numeric logging values continue to be supported.

 C++
 ---